-- General ownership laws on water and underground resources (where groundwater is sometimes classified as a "mineral resource") - Restrictions on groundwater extraction and depletion (such as for construction of drilled wells). - Guidelines and/or restrictions on groundwater recharge (relating to quality and pollution controls). - Regulations concerning water quality protection and pollution control (such as the application of pesticides and fertilizers that may pose a serious threat to groundwater quality). - IWRM guidelines applied in river basins, as well as guidelines concerning the relationship between surfaceand groundwater (relating to issues such as natural recharge, base flow, springs, etc.).
+- General ownership laws on water and underground resources (where groundwater is sometimes classified as a "mineral resource") - Restrictions on groundwater extraction and depletion (such as for construction of drilled wells). - Guidelines and/or restrictions on groundwater recharge (relating to quality and pollution controls).

+- Regulations concerning water quality protection and pollution control (such as the application of pesticides and fertilizers that may pose a serious threat to groundwater quality). - IWRM guidelines applied in river basins, as well as guidelines concerning the relationship between surfaceand groundwater (relating to issues such as natural recharge, base flow, springs, etc.).

-For the four countries, the following policy, legal and regulatory documents are of particular relevance to the project 32 (See Table 9 Table 9 for further detail):
+For the four countries, the following policy, legal and regulatory documents are of particular relevance to the project (See Table 9 for further detail):

-- Thailand: IWRM Policy and Plan33, 9th National (Water) Plan; Groundwater Act (1977)34 and amendments, Groundwater Fund; Institutional Adjustments - Vietnam: General Law on Water Resources (2012, Order No. 17/2012/QH13, additional regulations like Decree No. 179/1999/ND-CP (1999) and several supporting decrees and regulations.
-A more comprehensive overview of relevant legal and regulatory issues is provided in Nguyen (2012).35 The water regulatory framework in Vietnam is quite extensive, including for groundwater (Decree No. 38/2011/ND-CP on water resource exploitation or wastewater discharge into water sources).
+- Thailand: IWRM Policy and Plan, 9th National (Water) Plan; Groundwater Act (1977) and amendments, Groundwater Fund: Institutional Adjustments - Vietnam: General Law on Water Resources (2012, Order No. 17/2012/QH13, additional regulations like Decree No. 179/1999/ND-CP (1999) and several supporting decrees and regulations.
+A more comprehensive overview of relevant legal and regulatory issues is provided in Nguyen (2012).
+The water regulatory framework in Vietnam is quite extensive, including for groundwater (Decree No. 38/2011/ND-CP on water resource exploitation or wastewater discharge into water sources).
 However, the degree of enforcement is variable. - Cambodia: Law on Water Resources Management, 2007; Law on Environmental protection and Natural Resources Management (1996); Sub-decree #27 on water Pollution Control (1999); Overall and in practice, there are only few regulations concerning groundwater use and management. - Lao PDR: Water and Water Resources Law (1996, 2017) and Environmental Protection Laws (1999, 2015); these recently adopted documents contain only limited references to groundwater (protection).
 More recently, a National Water Resources Strategy and Action Plan (2015) and a National Groundwater Action Plan have been formulated.
-Both regulations remain under development and are pending approval; In http://www.krisdika.go.th/wps/wcm/connect/93a892004e2b8774998bfb798fdc4669/Groundwater+Act%2C+B.E.2520+%281977%29.pdf?MOD=AJPERES&CACHEID=93a892004e2b8774998bfb798fdc4669
+Both regulations remain under development and are pending approval; In terms of active application and enforcement of relevant regulations for groundwater, progress in Lao PDR has been limited to date.